Bass Pro lowers price for Cabela's under new merger terms

-Synovus Financial Corp (SNV.N) will buy certain assets of Cabela's financial division and then resell the credit card portfolio within the unit to Capital One Financial Corp (COF.N), Cabela's said in a statement on Monday.
+Synovus Financial Corp will buy certain assets of Cabela's financial division and then resell the credit card portfolio within the unit to Capital One Financial Corp, Cabela's said in a statement on Monday.

 The unit, called World's Foremost Bank, was supposed to be bought by Capital One last year, but the deal wasn't able to get timely regulatory approval.